oilboi/alpha/README.md

-## todo for version 0.03

-change collision box height on sneak

 # Added: (for version)

 ## added version 0.03

+change version number

+change collision box height on sneak

 make items float, items only use block friction to slow down and collect when moving